marienahapetian/portfolio-gallery/readme.txt

 If you think, that you found a bug in our [WordPress Portfolio Gallery](https://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.3.1 =

+* 1) We have added escapes in the Lite and Pro versions of the plugin to make it more secure.
+* 2) Fixed the bug of a new type lightbox where the title appeared on one project only.
+* 3) Fixed the bug, where a fresh instalation did not connect the lightbox to Portfolios.

 = 2.3.0 =